 One in three women have suffered physical or sexual violence.
 With contributions from Europe, Africa, Asia and Latin America, we look at how this shadow pandemic affects every corner of the world.

-Defying all predictions, Donald Trump has won the American elections.
-He is to become the 45th President of the United States.
+Donald Trump wins the US elections.
+He is the 45th President of the United States

 “We’ll make America great again,” thundered Donald Trump in front of guests and journalists gathered in the luxurious Hilton Hotel in Midtown, New York City.
 It’s 02:40 Eastern time and the results reveal what no one thought was possible.
 The Republican candidate has overtaken the magic threshold of 270 electors voting in his favour, out of a total of 538 making up the electoral college.
 All of a sudden, silence befell the Democratic headquarters, only 13 blocks away, at the announcement of the Republican victories in Michigan and Wisconsin, states which became key over the course of the night after Trump won in Florida.